Beliavsky/Fortran-tools-on-GitHub/README.md

 [fpm](https://github.com/fortran-lang/fpm): Fortran Package Manager (fpm) is a package manager and build system for Fortran, from fortran-lang

 [fsource](https://github.com/mwallerb/fsource): Fortran static analysis tool written in pure Python, by mwallerb

+[fypp](https://github.com/aradi/fypp): Python-powered preprocessor, by aradi.
+It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities

 [hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries